miintd/Group_3_DSEB_66B_Product_Recommendation_System/README.md

 - Ranking and Output Generation:
 The recommendation scores are ranked and formatted into displayable product lists.
 - Display on Streamlit UI:
-Recommended products are shown with images, names of products, prices, rates and categories **Note:** This project is a demonstration prototype.
+Recommended products are shown with images, names of products, prices, rates and categories.
+**Note:** This project is a demonstration prototype.
 User accounts, interaction logs, and product data are simulated for experimentation and do not represent real commercial activity.
 ## 2. Task Allocation
 - Nguyễn Đức Quang (Leader): 17.5%